mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

  - Contract source is in the src/main/org/example/, with Test code using Junit 5 is in `src/test/java/org/example/

-This is a very simple Smart Contract, with the logic in `MyAssetContract.java` and the asset definition that is being handled in `MyAsset.java`
+This is a very simple Smart Contract, with the logic in `MyAssetContract.java` and the asset definition being handled in `MyAsset.java`.

 ### SmartContract Logic

-Look in  `MyAssetContract.java`.
-A single Contract MUST have the following
+As displayed in `MyAssetContract.java`, a single Contract MUST have the following:
 - A class that implements the `ContractInterface`
 - Two annotations `@Contract(...)` that defines information about the contract, eg license author, etc. and `@Default` that defines this contract as the default should further ones be added later
-- Each class must have at least one transaction function. (it could have none, but wouldn't be very useufl).
-These are marked by another annotation `@Transaction`
+- Each class must have at least one transaction function (it could have none, but wouldn't be very useful).
+These are marked by another annotation, `@Transaction`

-To look briefly at one of these transactions functions.
+To look briefly at one of these transaction functions:

 ```Java
     @Transaction()